Cost Effective Replacements...save money

 Why good filtration is required

 There is a consensus that 70% to 90% of equipment wear and failure is attributed to contamination.
-Solid particles, such as dirt, are the chief culprits because of their ability to directly attack metal surfaces.
-The selection of a High quality filter is a cost effective way of reducing this contaminate.
+In other words, solid particles, such as dirt, are the chief culprits because of their ability to directly attack metal surfaces.
+Selection of a high-quality filter is a cost-effective way of reducing this contamination.
 All hydraulic fluids contain dirt to some degree.
 Dirt in hydraulic fluid is the downfall of even the best designed hydraulic systems.
-Dirt particles can bring huge and expensive machinery to its knees.
+As a result, contamination particles can bring huge and expensive machinery to a stop.